WilliamTRev/DataAnalysis/Week5/LookerAndLookerStudioNotesUpdated.md

 **Dimensions** are unique attributes of the data that helps you describe the data.
 You can use both Dimensions and Measures in Looker to slice and dice your data to achieve data insights.

+## Dimensions
+In Looker, a dimension is a group-able field and can be used to filter query results.
+It can be:

+- An attribute, which has a direct association to a column in an underlying table
+- A fact or numerical value
+- A derived value, computed based on the values of other fields in a single row For example, dimensions for a Products view might include product name, product model, product color, product price, product created date, and product end-of-life date.

+Dimensions let you create buckets of data points to analyze your KPIs using different attributes.
+You can create different types of dimensions like time, numeric, yesno and string to slice and dice your data.
+For dimension types refer to [dimension types](https://docs.looker.com/reference/field-reference/dimension-type-reference).

+## Measures
+A measure is a field that uses a SQL aggregate function, such as COUNT, SUM, AVG, MIN, or MAX.
+Any field computed based on the values of other measure values is also a measure.
+Measures can be used to filter grouped values.
+For example, measures for a Sales view might include total items sold (a count), total sale price (a sum), and average sale price (an average).

+The behavior and expected values for a field depend on its declared type, such as string, number, or time.
+For measures, types include aggregate functions, such as sum and percent_of_previous.
+For details, refer to  [measure types](https://docs.looker.com/reference/field-reference/measure-type-reference).

 ## Merged Results
 Explores in Looker are designed by your Looker developers to combine the data from your database tables in the best way, using defined relationships between data fields and tables.
 Because of this, it is best to use a single Explore to examine your data.